Why should I replace my brake fluid?

 How to Examine Your Brake Fluid

-The brake fluid in your vehicle is stored in a little plastic reservoir typically in the hood of the vehicle that will have two marks: LOW (L) and FULL (F).
-The mark should remain between these two lines.
-If you have trouble seeing the mark, try placing a light behind the reservoir.
+The reservoir will have two marks: LOW (L) and FULL (F).
+The brake fluid level should remain between these two lines.
+Try placing a light behind the reservoir if you have trouble seeing the mark.

 How to Change Your Brake Fluid